uconn/banner/README.md

 * **Retina/HiDPI-ready** - Crisp/clean display on HiDPI devices, including Apple's Retina products.

 ## Requirements
 Although the banner strives to be modular, it currently relies on grid classes from Bootstrap (2.3.x) and icons from FontAwesome.
 Please be sure to include Bootstrap and FontAwesome in your site before using this banner.
-We recommend using to meet both of these requirements.
+We recommend using BootstrapCDN to meet both of these requirements.

 * [BootstrapCDN](http://www.bootstrapcdn.com/#legacy_tab) (2.3.x - legacy)
 * [FontAwesome](http://www.bootstrapcdn.com/#fontawesome_tab)